Samyak-777/ai-safescape/README.md

 ## 🔧 Configuration

 ### **Environment Variables**
-Set up the following in your Supabase project secrets:
+Set up the following in your env project file:

 ```env
 GEMINI_API_KEY=your_gemini_api_key